-For current posts, visit my Montreal as a tourist G+ collection.
+For current posts, visit my Montreal as a tourist Google+ collection.

 From its museums, to its parks, to its bustling tourist areas like Ste Catherine, St Laurent, and St Denis, there is never a dull moment in Montreal.
 Even after visiting so many times, I always end up discovering something new on each visit.
 It does help me a lot that English is spoken everywhere here, since it takes all the fun out of traveling if one can’t communicate with the locals.